 The 2017 SOE gave marine protected areas a Grade of "Fair" because 60% of sites had good ecological scores (the follow-up meta-analysis had not yet been completed for 2016 surveys).
-It appears that MPAs continue to have mixed effec-
+It appears that MPAs continue to have mixed effectiveness, with influences from size and management.